mai-thao/mai-thao/README.md

 This is my portfolio where I [version-control](https://about.gitlab.com/topics/version-control/) and share my personal coding projects and scripts.

 ## 💬 About Me
 Nice to virtually meet!
-I am a detail-oriented fullstack software engineer with over 3 years of experience building scalable microservices, optimizing system infrastructures, and delivering high-impact solutions.
+I am a detail-oriented software engineer with over 3 years of experience building scalable microservices, optimizing system infrastructures, and delivering secure solutions.

 I am skilled in designing and implementing robust APIs, automating CI/CD pipelines, and collaborating cross-functionally to deliver reliable and efficient distributed systems.